PawanChanukya/UGP/README.md

-# UGP
+# Visual Analysis of Optimization and Generaalization in Neural Networks

-UGP under Prof. Soumya Dutta
+This repository is created as part of my UGP under Prof. Soumya Dutta.